For Parents

 To properly manage or treat headaches, it is important to understand why they develop.
 There can be multiple reasons for headaches.
 Biological, psychological and social factors always play a role in the development of pain.
 This is referred to as the „bio-psycho-social“ model of pain.

-A genetic predisposition is among the biological or physical causes that contribute to headache development.
-Some people are more prone to headaches than others.
+Among the biological or physical causes that can contribute to headache development is genetic predisposition.
+This means that because of their genes, some people are more prone to developing headaches than other people.
 This is true for both tension-type headaches and migraines.
-Since genetic predisposition cannot be influenced, it is even more important to know the other factors, which can be influenced.
+Since genetic predisposition cannot be changed, it is therefore even more important to be aware of other factors, because these can be influenced and even modified.

-With tension-type headaches, for example, muscle tension in the neck and shoulder areas contribute to pain development.
-Very irregular sleep patterns can lead to more frequent migraine attacks, and poor sleep in general can increase tension-type headaches.
+In tension-type headaches, for example, muscle tension in the neck and shoulders can contribute to pain development.
+Additionally, irregular sleep patterns can lead to more frequent migraine episodes, and poor sleep in general can increase tension-type headaches.

-Stress is a very important psychological factor that affects both tension-type headaches and migraines.
-Stress arises, for example, from time pressure and other demands, as well as from emotional stress such as sadness or anxiety.
-Stress is also often related to social factors, such as troubles with friends, family, or at school.
-Stress can lead to physical tension in the muscles, which, as described above, also promotes pain.
+Stress is an important psychological factor that can affect both tension-type headaches and migraines.
+Stress can arise from time pressures, the demands of a busy schedule, and from emotions like sadness or anxiety.
+Stress can also be related to social factors, such as challenges with friends, family, or school.
+Such stress can lead to physical tension in the muscles, which, as described above, also contributes to pain.

-To permanently reduce headaches, it is important to address all three types of factors: biological, psychological, and social.
+To effectively reduce headaches, it is important to address all three types of factors: the biological, psychological, and social factors.

-For a clear explanation of how tension-type headaches develop within the bio-psycho-social model, watch the video “Tension-type headache?
+For a clear explanation of how tension-type headaches develop within the bio-psycho-social model, watch the video linked below: “Tension-type headache?
 Got it under control!”

-Tension-type headache is the most common type of headache.
+Tension-type headache are the most common type of headache.
 Almost everyone has had one.
 Have you?

 Migraine is the second most common type of headache in children and adolescents.
-About one in 10 adolescents suffers from migraines.
-This number also corresponds to the frequency of migraines in adults.
-Girls and women are affected more often than boys and men.
+About one in 10 adolescents experiences migraines, which is similar to the rates of migraines in adults.
+Girls/women are affected y migraines more often than boys/men.

-1. Migraines and tension-type headaches are primary headaches, meaning they have no underlying disease.
-These headaches don’t occur from physical damage, nor do they cause any physical damage to the body.
+Migraines and tension-type headaches are primary headaches, meaning they have no underlying disease.
+These headaches don’t occur from physical damage or structural problems in the brain, nor do they cause physical harm to the body when they occur.

-2. The two types of headaches should be distinguished from each other because they are treated differently.
+The two types of primary headaches need to be distinguished from each other because they are treated differently.

-Printable information sheets about migraines and tension-type headaches can be found here.
+Printable resources about migraines and tension-type headaches can be found at the links below.

-To help distinguish between the two types of headaches, here is a table comparing typical symptoms of tension-type headaches and migraines in children.
+To help distinguish between the two types of primary headaches, here is a table comparing typical symptoms of tension-type headaches and migraines in childhood.

 Tension- type headache/ Migraine